Rasmuswinterhag/Portfolio/BoinBoing/index.md

 I made everything
 ### Thinking process when making the game
 1. I started by thinking about the theme: bounce
 2. What bounces? balls.
-So click to spawn a bouncy ball.
+So ill make it so that you click to spawn a bouncy ball.
 3. Numbers going up is fun.
-You get points when the balls bounce
+You get points when the balls bounce.
 4. To gamify it more the balls get destroyed when touching eachother.
-5. I have time, The balls can now take three hits
+5. Then I noticed that I have more time.
+So I added so that balls can take three hits instead of one, and they also change colour to indicate their health.

 ## Screenshots